p0o/xmr-core/README.md

 -   `xmr-types` A pure types library that contains shared interfaces and types for the xmr-core mono-repo
 -   `xmr-varint` Create varints from numbers and strings for usage in Monero's data structures
 -   `xmr-vendor` A container library that holds external dependencies that have been modified for usage in Monero transaction creation / validation

+## Usage

+The most common use case would be under the domain of a wallet service implementing xmr support.
+To see basic examples on how this would be done, take a look at the `xmr-cli` package to do basic operations such as sending currency and checking a users balance.

 # Contributing